K-20: Legend of the Mask: Plot

-Set in a reality where Japan avoided World War II, by signing a peace treaty with the United States, the film takes place in Japan, 1949 in the capital of Teito.
-There is a wide gap between the rich and the poor with aristocrats owning 90% of the wealth.
-The right-wing military–industrial complex have in fact developed a Tesla-style energy beam with the ability to cause Tunguska-style devastation.
+Set in a reality where Japan avoided World War II by signing a peace treaty with the United States, the film takes place in 1949 in the capital of Teito.
+There is a wide gap between the rich and the poor, with aristocrats owning 90% of the wealth.
+The right-wing military–industrial complex have developed a Tesla-style energy beam with the ability to cause Tunguska-style devastation.
 However, a mysterious masked thief dubbed "K-20" (short for "Kaijin Nijū-Mensō" - the Phantom Thief with 20 faces), steals valuables from the rich and is considered a criminal.

-One day, a circus acrobat named Heikichi Endo is assigned a task by a mysterious man with a scar on his face claiming and wearing a beige coat and to work for Kastori Magazine Heikichi to does the man's bidding to take photographs of duchess Yoko Hashiba and detective Akechi Kogoro's wedding by climbing up the outside of the building which is hosting the wedding but is arrested after an explosion leaving him to be arrested and question by Akechi.
-Later, an inmate gives Heikichi a description of what K-20's alleged face looks like bringing Heikichi to the realization that the man who claimed to work for Kastori Magazine was really K-20 in disguise and he has been set up to be K-20 by K-20 himself.
+One day, a circus acrobat named Heikichi Endo is assigned a task by a mysterious man with a scar on his face, claiming to work for Kastori Magazine Heikichi, to does the man's bidding to take photographs of duchess Yoko Hashiba and detective Akechi Kogoro's wedding.
+Endo climbs up the outside of the building which is hosting the wedding, but is arrested after an explosion, leaving him to be arrested and question by Akechi.
+Later, an inmate gives Heikichi a description of what K-20's alleged face looks like, bringing Heikichi to the realization that the man who claimed to work for Kastori Magazine was really K-20 in disguise and he has been set up to be K-20 by K-20 himself.
 Sometime later, Heikichi escapes the police vehicle transporting him to another prison and is taken into hospitality by the ringmaster of his circus, Genji, who turns out to be a thief.
 Heikichi trains to become a thief with the help of Genji and a book about disguises, for revenge on K-20.

 Meanwhile, K-20 attempts to kidnap Akechi's fiancé, Yoko, but is stopped in his tracks by Heikichi, K-20 flees after hearing the police heading towards them, using a grappling hook, Akechi escapes with Yoko taking her back Genji's household.
 After discovering Heikichi wasn't K-20 during Heikichi's alleyway battle, Yoko attempted to convince Akechi that Heikichi isn't really K-20, while Heikichi and Genji attempt to steal a painting from Akechi's house but are unsuccessful.
 Akechi captures Heikichi and Genji and questions them in his lounge, Yoko tells her fiancé, his assistant, Heikichi, and Genji that the painting belonged to her grandfather who requested her to always keep it in her sight.
 They discover that the painting may have instructions for an electrical device known as the Tesla device, which can be used to supply power or as a destructive weapon.
 Genji tells them that the device needed to discover the weapon is at heavily armed police secured facility.